lgreco/comp-363-f25-week05/README.md

-# Week 04: Dynamic Programming
+# Week 05: More Dynamic Programming

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).